0xStoff/vidly/README.md

  - hosting

-You can register with a fakemail (no confirmation) or use the testuser:
+You can register with a fakemail (no confirmation) or use the testuser:<br/>
 email: test@github.com<br/>
 password: abc123